Paul Marsden: Author

 Prior to retiring from politics, Marsden co-authored the book Voices for Peace published by Simon & Schuster in 2001.
-Four years later, he researched and published a local history book, The Blackfriars of Shrewsbury after leaving parliament.
+In 2006, he self-published a local history book, The Black Friars of Shrewsbury, about Shrewsbury's medieval friary of the Dominican Order, which was founded in the thirteenth century and dissolved in the sixteenth century.

-In September 2010, Marsden's war poem, Eighty at Ligny was used in l'exposition historique for the British World War I war cemetery in memory of the eighty British, Irish and Canadian soldiers who are buried in Ligny-sur-Canche.
+In September 2010, Marsden's war poem, "Eighty at Ligny" was used in l'exposition historique for the British World War I war cemetery in memory of the eighty British, Irish and Canadian soldiers who are buried in Ligny-sur-Canche.

 In July 2012, Marsden was appointed as a consultant to the All Party Parliamentary Group on Specialist Security and was employed to draft the inquiry report on VIP Security at the Olympic and Paralympic Games in London.

 Routledge published a technical book by Marsden, Digital Quality Management in Construction.

 Marsden researched and addressed the views of famous writers of the 19th century on Britain and France in his 650 page book, Entente Cordiale of 20 Great Writers in the 19th Century.

-In April 2024, Marsden was a co-winner of The Letter Review Nonfiction Prize for his essay, Slipped Disc about his year long suffering after a herniated disc.
+In April 2024, Marsden was a co-winner of The Letter Review Nonfiction Prize for his essay, "Slipped Disc" about his year long suffering after a herniated disc.

-Marsden published a scathing letter in The Guardian about the reduction in pensioners eligible for the Winter Fuel Payment, accusing Keir Starmer’s Labour Party of replicating Blair’s ‘New Jerusalem’ Labour with disability cuts in 1997.
+Marsden published a scathing letter in The Guardian about the reduction in pensioners eligible for the Winter Fuel Payment, accusing Keir Starmer’s Labour Party of replicating Blair's 'New Jerusalem' Labour with disability cuts in 1997.

 Marsden was the Eyelands Historical Fiction Winner for his George Orwell novel Darkness in 1984.
 Based on true events it recalls Orwell staying at Arthur Koestler's remote cottage in North Wale, at Christmas 1945.
 Koestler and Orwell became friends at the BBC and shared experiences from the Spanish Civil War.
 Koestler's imprisonment influenced Orwell's thinking in developing his novel 1984.

 Making A Moveable Feast was published by Marsden as the first fictionalised daily conversations of Ernest Hemingway and Hadley Richardson when they first arrived in Paris in 1922.
 The book takes the name from A Moveable Feast written by Hemingway about his reminiscences.

 In July 2025, he launched another attack on the Labour government over the suspension of four MPs who had been labelled as 'persistent rebels'.
 Marsden pointed out in The Guardian that voting three times against the government in 271 divisions wasn't persistent but principled.